jonathanmarmor/jam/README.md

-# jmmusic
+# jam

-Assorted music utilies
+Jonathan's assorted music utilies

+This is really just for my personal use.
+There's hardly anything in here.